nachazo/scryfalldler/README.md

     * On this run, by default, scryfalldler will not download through a proxy

 `php scryfalldler -file myDeck.txt -size png -folder decks/deck1/archive -force Deck1Archive -ext png -no-check`
- * Create a zip file of card images, the amounts and names of each card to download are listed in the text file, `myDeck.txt`
+ * Creates a zip file of card images, the amounts and names of each card to download are listed in the text file, `myDeck.txt`
     * The card images are of size `png`
     * The zip file is placed in the folder `.../scryfalldlerDirectory/decks/deck1/archive/`
     * The zip file's name is changed to `Deck1Archive`